Mind's Eye - The Visionary World of Miss Lassie

 CNCF now offers guided tours at Mind's Eye - The Visionary World of Miss Lassie.
 Guided tours will be scheduled from 10 to 11am on the second and fourth Saturday of each month and will be by appointment only.
-Admission is free.
+Admission US$10 per adult and US$5 for seniors and children under 12.
 Please note that tours will accommodate groups of up to eight (8) persons.
 Visitors are able to view the inside of the wattle and daub house, where the walls and ceilings are covered in Miss Lassie’s paintings and the house will be set up to replicate what it would have looked like when Miss Lassie and her family lived there.
-The Mind's Eye tour scheduled for May 25th is cancelled.

 • When and how did you meet Miss Gladwyn "Lassie" Bush and at what point did you realize that Miss Lassie needed to be recognized as a cultural treasure?